 But there are also ethical and communication challenges around genetic testing for neurodegenerative disease, including obtaining true informed consent, communicating risk, and weighing the benefits-vs.-psychosocial harms of genetic testing.
 In 2021, healthcare providers must keep these risks top of mind in exploring options for genetic testing with patients and their families.
 Here, too, involving genetics experts as part of the patient care team supports a highly informative, highly compassionate approach.

-Trend No. 3: Increased diversity in clinical research trials for gene therapies.
+Trend No. 3: Diversity is increasing in clinical research trials for gene therapies.

 There are numerous factors that influence who gets genetic testing, what types of genetic testing they receive, and who gets opportunities to participate in clinical trials.
 In 2020, the FDA worked to advance clinical trial diversity by providing recommendations around ways to design and execute clinical trials that will ensure people of varying sex, race, ethnicity, age, and location as well as individuals with comorbid health conditions and at varying weight ranges.
 FDA guidance also included recommendations for ensuring specific populations gain access to clinical trials.

 We’re also seeing growth in decentralized trials, particularly influenced by the current pandemic.
 This change likely will lead to telemedicine services playing a larger role in clinical trials going forward, increasing access for people in varying geographies, not just those with access to academic medical centers.

 These are important steps in the right direction.
 As the FDA states, the ability to develop safe and effective treatments depends on increasing enrollment of diverse populations in clinical trials.
 We look forward to accelerated progress in this area throughout 2021.